 Free shipping has now turned into a cutthroat necessity for many online retailers and marketers.
 No doubt there are certain costs related to free shipping however there are much stronger reasons to feel good about it.
-When renowned online shopping websites like Amazon first introduced free shipping may be a couple or more years ago, it might not have made any right sense for all such ecommerce merchants, particularly those with the small businesses.
+When renowned online shopping websites like Amazon first introduced free shipping maybe a couple or more years ago, it might not have made any right sense for all such eCommerce merchants, particularly those with small businesses.
 But with the drastically increasing scale and growing customer expectations, free shipping has become common, mandatory and even beneficial to most of the online retailers.
 Let us find out how.

 5 Benefits of Offering Free Shipping

-- Free shipping helps in enhancing retailer-client trust– As human beings we want our money to be spent the right way and even if a little of it is wasted then it really affects us.
+- Free shipping helps in enhancing retailer-client trust– As human beings we want our money to be spent the right way and even if a little of it is wasted then it affects us.
 Free shipping is the best way to assure the customers who are mostly budget-oriented that their money has been invested in the right place and not even a single penny is wasted in these criteria.